Search

 Country Of Origin: USA USA

 82 days.
 Capsicum annuum.
-(F1) The plant produces heavy yields of extra-large sweet Cubanelle peppers.
+(F1) Grenada Peppers.
+The plant produces heavy yields of extra large sweet Cubanelle peppers.
 Peppers have thick walls and turn from light green to red when mature.
 A smooth and attractive Cubanelle pepper.
 The plant has a good leaf canopy providing protection against sun-scald.
-Grows well in Midwest and Southeast regions in the USA and the Caribbean region.
+It grows well in the Midwest and Southeast regions of the USA and the Caribbean region.
 An excellent choice for home gardens and market growers.
 Disease Resistant: BLS.

 Germination: 85%